April 23rd, 2026

 Tetiana’s Team – Dopomoha poruch (Help Is Near)

-Distributed 25 packages with sweets to orphans and kids with special needs in Smila.
+• Distributed 25 packages with sweets to orphans and children with special needs in Smila.

 Natasha’s Team – Volontersʹkyy tsentr Vyshnya (Cherry Volunteer Center)

-Natalya traveled to Slovyansk, Donetsk region, delivering 240 packages for refugees from Lyman, Shurove and Dibrova - small town in the gray zone.
+• Natalya traveled to Sloviansk, Donetsk Region, delivering 240 packages for refugees from Lyman, Shurove and Dibrova - a small town in the gray zone.

 Timur’s Team – Komanda Teymura Alyeva (Timur Alyev’s Team)